Bunniapp/tokenomics/README.md

 - Permissionless incentive adding
 - Staking the same tokens in any number of pools simultaneously

+### BUNNI

+BUNNI is the governance token of Bunni.
+It is a crosschain ERC20 token following the [XERC20](https://www.xerc20.com/) standard.
+BUNNI has a total supply of 1 billion tokens.

 ## Installation

 To install with [Foundry](https://github.com/gakonst/foundry):